Seattle, Lake Shore and Eastern Railway: Recent history

-leads to the cross-state John Wayne Pioneer Trail.
+leads to the cross-state Palouse to Cascades State Park Trail.
 A 5.5 mi section of the railway, between Snoqualmie Falls and North Bend, was preserved in 1975, and is now owned and operated by the Northwest Railway Museum.

 In eastern Washington, the Northern Pacific abandoned the section between Spokane and Medical Lake right after purchase, preferring to use their own branch from Spokane, the Central Washington Branch (CW Branch).
 The section from Medical Lake to Davenport was operated for a time before the line was trimmed back to include only an 18 mi spur out of Davenport to Eleanor.
 The Washington Water Power Company purchased the right-of-way between Spokane and Medical Lake from the Northern Pacific on or about 2 March 1904, for use as an interurban passenger railway.
 It remained in use as an interurban until early 1922, before the rails were torn up again.
 The only remaining eastern Washington section by 1970 was the spur out of Davenport that ran to Eleanor, abandoned in 1983.
 As of May 2019 the only remaining section is the Wye going south of Davenport; it is now used to turn locomotives around and storage for the Washington Eastern Railroad.

 The right-of-way has long since reverted to adjacent landowners and has been used for other purposes, having been abandoned 1922–1983.
 If these lines had been operated in a more urban setting, and in more recent times, they might have been converted to use today as a trail.
 But at the time this line was abandoned, the rails to trails movement had not begun.
 By today much of the lines in the open country of Eastern Washington have gone the way of the "disappearing railroad blues."
 Some sections can still be seen, but otherwise much of it has become roadways or disappeared into history.